duyanghao/kubernetes-reading-notes/prepare/install_kubernetes_one_node.md

 Install_kubernetes_one_node
 ===========================

-Here is the process for Creating a single control-plane cluster with kubeadm:
+Here is the process for creating a single control-plane cluster with kubeadm:

 ## Install